Action-Sufficient Goal Representations: Motivation

-\textbf{Is the Value Function Reliable?} \ One might hypothesize that this failure stems from poor training of the value function itself rather than an inherent limitation of the representation.
-To investigate this, we measure the \emph{order consistency ratio} $r^c(V)$, a metric proposed by \citet{(OTA)Ahn2025} to evaluate the reliability of learned value functions:
+\textbf{Is the value function reliable?} One might hypothesize that this failure stems from poor training of the value function itself rather than an inherent limitation of the representation.
+To investigate this, we measure the \emph{order consistency ratio} $r^c(V)$, a metric proposed by \citet{(OTA)Ahn2025} to evaluate the reliability of learned value functions.
+This ratio is defined as the proportion of transitions along an optimal trajectory $\tau^\star$ for which the value correctly increases toward the goal:

 As illustrated in Figure~\ref{fig:motivation}(b), the trained value exhibits high order consistency ratio, confirming that the value network successfully learned the temporal structure of the task.